-For students who are delinquent on their account at the end of Block 4 and Block 8, financial suspension may occur on the final day of the respective Blocks following a thorough review of the student’s account history.
+For students who are delinquent on their account at the end of Block 4 or Block 8, financial suspension may occur on the final day of the respective Block following a thorough review of the student’s account history.
 This means that all funding sources have been received by Cornell, and not that they are en route.

 Students on financial suspension:

 - Will be dropped from all course registrations.

 - Will not return to campus housing, and their rooms must be be relinquished by 11 a.m. on the Thursday immediately following the end of the Block.

 - Will no longer be able to participate in athletic or other college activities.